 The materials composing your bridge are reliant on several factors, such as the location where the bridge will be installed, your overall dental condition and budget.
 Bridges can be formed from a combination of materials such as gold, porcelain, steel, zirconia and alumina.

 Want to discover if a dental bridge is the right solution for your teeth?
 Call Paramount Dental Center today for more information or visit our dental practice in Kirkland or Seattle, Washington.
-Our dentists, Dr. Colin Del Rosario, Dr. Alfadhli Abu and Dr. Kathryn Parker, would love to see you!
+Our dentists, Dr. Colin Del Rosario, Dr. Alfadhli Abu and Dr. Julie Vu, would love to see you!